-Trade debtors and creditors are initially recognised at fair value and subsequently measured at amortised cost and discounted as appropriate.
-On initial recognition the Company calculates the expected credit loss for debtors based on lifetime expected credit losses under the IFRS 9 simplified approach.
+Debtors and creditors are initially recognised at fair value and subsequently measured at amortised cost and discounted as appropriate.
+On initial recognition the Group calculates the expected credit loss for debtors based on lifetime expected credit losses under the IFRS 9 simplified approach.